Video Clips of

 “Saving Dane,” Dateline (2003) featuring Ronald Federici

-This is a short clip from a 2003 Dateline program called “Saving Dane.”
-It features the treatment methods of Ronald Federici, a Virginia psychotherapist.
-The parents in this clip use a somewhat milder form of coercive prone restraint for enforcing discipline than what Federici advises in his book.
+A 2003 Dateline program called “Saving Dane,” (aka “Fighting for Dane”) features the treatment methods of Ronald Federici, a Virginia psychotherapist.
+The parents in this clip use a somewhat less violent form of coercive prone restraint for enforcing discipline than what Federici advises in his book.
 (The illustration in Help for the Hopeless Child suggests the full weight of two parents should be used.)
-The hours of prone restraint shown in this clip were triggered by Dane merely refusing to go to the bathroom.
+The hours of prone restraint shown in this clip were triggered by Dane merely claiming he didn’t need to go to the bathroom after being ordered to do so.
+Federici has worked to keep clips from this show being available online.

 BBC Horizon “Taming the Problem Child” (2001) featuring Ronald Federici